 - Sales objectives: you want to reach X € for year or month X.

-By defining your goals, you are giving yourself a direction and if you work as a team, you are giving your team a direction ️.
+By defining your goals, you are giving yourself a direction and if you work as a team with salespeople, you are giving your team a direction ️.
 Why is this so important?
 Well, it’s so that you can understand the issues your targets are facing.
-Your team (or just you of course) will be able to come up with solutions and get on course.
+Your team (or just you of course) will be able to come up with solutions, to face difficulties and get on course.
 Speaking of targets, now is the time to talk about them too.

 Define your target